 This week, we're featuring Queso & Aubrey Johansen.

-Aubrey is the food creative & chef extraordinaire behind @thatswhatsheeats - she and her partner, Megan, living that Rescue Dog Mom AF life in Tampa, Florida.
+Aubrey is the food creative & chef extraordinaire behind @thatswhatsheeats - she and her wife, Megan, living that Rescue Dog Mom AF life in Cleveland, Ohio

 “I first met Queso when we were at the APL looking to meet another dog.

 We walked past her, she was on a cot healing from a surgery.
 She lifted her head and peeked up at us, limped off her bed, and wobbled over to the window.
 I asked to see her but they said she was healing and wasn’t up for adoption.